jd12/StudentLog-2020-2021/README.md

 of a Student.
 Full details on these can be found on Power School.

-*Note*: To receive full credit for the Skills of a Student category, you must make commits through out the duration of this project.
+*Note*: To receive full credit for the Skills of a Student category, you must make commits through out the duration of a project.
 These should include log entries for *ALL* work done in this class, not just on this project.
 For example, if you work on Udacity Course Lession 5, that should be present in your log.